 This depends on the circumstances.
 How warm your home will stay is dependent on so many factors.
 It largely depends on how well your home is insulated.
 Inevitably, during the winter months, you are going to want to keep the heating on for long periods.

 Ovo Energy estimates that UK homes keep their heating on for eight hours on average during the winter.
 Very few households will keep the heating on all day and through the night.
 The longer the heating is on, the more expensive your bills will be.
-This is why your homes ability to retain heat is very important.
+This is why the ability of your home to retain heat is very important.

 We have already covered the basics of household energy efficiency.
 There are many other ways you can ensure you keep your house.